model-checking/kani-verifier-blog/_posts/2024-12-03-safety-of-cstr.md

 - The returned value (`result`) is strictly less than `isize::MAX`, ensuring the length does not exceed architectural limits.
 - `*ptr.add(result)` is 0, confirming that result correctly identifies the position of the null terminator.
-- By implication, there are no null bytes before `result`, since `strlen` returns the index of the first null terminator.

 #### Verification Harness